A Strange Loop

 A Strange Loop is a musical with book, music, and lyrics by Michael R. Jackson, and winner of the 2020 Pulitzer Prize for Drama.
 First produced off-Broadway in 2019, then staged in Washington, D.C. in 2021, A Strange Loop premiered on Broadway at the Lyceum Theatre in April 2022.
 The show won Best Musical and Best Book of a Musical at the 75th Tony Awards.

-The show follows Usher, a Black queer man writing a musical about a Black queer man writing a musical.
-The title refers to a cognitive science term coined by Douglas Hofstadter, as well as a song by Liz Phair.